NHAA Artist-Curated Exhibit Timeline and Artist Expectations

 Pricing & Selling Artwork

-How have your sales been in the past?
+• How have your sales been in the past?
 If your work sold very quickly in the past, consider raising your prices.
-If your work did not sell at your last showing, consider lowering your prices or trying a new approach.
+If your work did not sell at your last showing, consider trying a new approach, such as making smaller works or prints.

-What is my competition and what are they charging?
+• Who are my peers, and what are they charging?
 Is there a precedent of prior sales in the area you are selling?
 Do your homework and know what the price range is for work similar to yours.

-It is really important to sell your work at constant prices even if they are in different galleries.
+• It is really important to sell your work at constant prices, even if they are in different galleries.
 This includes your own online gallery if you have one.
 Why?
 First, if a customer buys your work at one gallery and then sees your work at another gallery at a lower price, they will not be happy.
-Second, by pricing inconsistently you are ‘training’ potential buyers to only shop at the place where the lowest price was, ultimately reducing your flexibility to sell in multiple places.
+Second, by pricing inconsistently, you are ‘training’ potential buyers to only shop at the place where the lowest price is, ultimately reducing your flexibility to sell in multiple places.
 And if they start to comparison shop, they will be less inclined to purchase when they see the work, since they will wonder if they can get your work cheaper elsewhere.
-But what about varying commissions you ask?
-You do need to consider commissions but do that when you set your initial price so you know you are covered.
+But what about varying commissions, you ask?
+You do need to consider commissions, but do that when you set your initial price, so you know you are covered.
 Sometimes you will get more and sometimes less, but at least you will make something you are comfortable with.

 Recommended Timeline